ux-talk-tokyo/ux-talk-tokyo/docs/_posts/2019-07-31-53-ryan-barkataki-jobs-to-be-done-kai-qin-integrating-branding-into-your-product.md

 Goodpatch Shibuya South Gate Shibuya Bldg 2nd Floor, 3-3 Uguisudanicho Shibuya-ku, Tokyo 150-0032 JAPAN

-Before we start...
+<strong>Before we start...</strong><br>
-Just a message from the organisers - if you reserve a ticket and then can't attend, PLEASE cancel before 2pm on the event day, otherwise other people miss out.
+<em>Just a message from the organisers - if you reserve a ticket and then can't attend, PLEASE cancel before 2pm on the event day, otherwise other people miss out.
 We really are trying to avoid changing to pre-pay, so please help us out here.
-Thanks.
+Thanks.</em>

-We are back for July and this time we are at Goodpatch (There are two, so go to the one shown on the map!)
+We are back for July and this time we are at <strong>Goodpatch</strong> (There are two, so go to the one shown on the map!)<br>
 There will be two presentations on the night:

-Ryan Barkataki : "Jobs to Be Done" （ENG/JP)
+<strong>Ryan Barkataki : "Jobs to Be Done"</strong> （ENG/JP)<br>
 Recently, the JTBD framework has been gaining some traction to answer customer needs.
 Ryan will explain this methodology in this presentation.
 Ryan is a UX and Industrial Designer, currently working at Sony Japan.

-Kai Qin : "Design Process Tips: Integrating Branding into Your Product from the Start (ENG/JP) By integrating branding into our product design process early and effectively, we design an greater cohesive experience for the end user.
+<strong>Kai Qin : "Design Process Tips: Integrating Branding into Your Product from the Start</strong> (ENG/JP)<br>
+By integrating branding into our product design process early and effectively, we design an greater cohesive experience for the end user.
 Kai is a brand and product designer, currently working at Goodpatch Tokyo.

 Then there will be networking until 9pm.
 And then the world famous nijikai (after party).